-Using the Ziggma Company Performance Scores we wanted to know which one of the major indexes had the better companies overall.
+Using the Ziggma Stock Scores we wanted to know which one of the major indexes had the better companies overall.
 It turns out the NASDAQ 100 beats the S&P 500 by a wide margin.
 This does not come as a surprise against the backdrop of the success of the tech, consumer services and health care sectors.
 We were surprised, however, by how big the difference turned out to be.

-Comparison using the Ziggma Performance Score
+Comparison using the Ziggma Stock Score

-We compared the respective index constituents using the median Company Performance Score calculated by our company analytics engine.
+We compared the respective index constituents using the median Company Stock Score calculated by our company analytics engine.
 This proprietary algorithm, which combines decades of experience in fundamental financial analysis and big data analytics runs through close to 30 key performance indicators and accounts for various industry specificities, notably in the banking, insurance and real estate sector.